 Students who are non-native speakers of English will take the COMPASS-EFL test and may be required to enroll in English as a Foreign Language courses.
 More information regarding English as a Foreign Language can be found in the Student Services section under Academic Support and Opportunities.
-Applicants who have been notified that they need placement testing may make an appointment online at http://testingcenter.waketech.edu or call (919) 866-5461 to schedule an appointment.
-To prepare for this computerized placement test, applicants should:
+Applicants who have been notified that they need placement

-Read through "Chart Your Success on the COMPASS" available at the Wake Tech Library or purchased as a study guide.

-- Obtain a referral form from a counselor for placement test preparation at our Individualized Learning Center (ILC) prior to testing. - Go to http://testingcenter.waketech.edu/links.php for additional test preparation and sample test sites.
+- Read through "Chart Your Success on the COMPASS" available at the Wake Tech Library or purchased as a study guide. - 2.
+Obtain a referral form from a counselor for placement test preparation at our Individualized Learning Center (ILC) prior to testing. - 3.
+Go to http://testingcenter.waketech.edu/links.php for additional test preparation and sample test sites.